Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: Why is the Home screen rotating on my Android phone?
+You are here: Home / Tech Questions & Answers / Q&A: How do I stop the Home screen on my phone from rotating?

-Q&A: Why is the Home screen rotating on my Android phone?
+Q&A: How do I stop the Home screen on my phone from rotating?

-Question from Melvin: I need help with a glitch that’s affecting my Android phone.
+Question from Melvin: I need help with a glitch that’s affecting my phone.

 All of a sudden it started rotating the Home screen every time I rotate the phone (the same way pictures rotate).